 Requirements: Students are required to participant in a series of courses and informal meetings if these are held while they are doing their research.
 The Program may stipulate other alternative training sessions if research is being conducted from September-May.
 All students must have IRB/IACUC approvals BEFORE the start of the project, NO EXCEPTIONS.
 At the end of the research experience, students must submit a short report (2-3 pgs) and abstract (250 words) describing their findings.

 Stipend: The stipend amount awarded depends on the funding source and the length of the proposed research project.
-The average stipend amount for the NIDDK STRT grant and other funding sources was $4,800..Each stipend will be administered in two payments, the first being a month after you start your research and the second after you have fulfilled the requirements at the end of your project.
+The average stipend amount for the NIDDK STRT grant and other funding sources for 2017 is $3,896 for an 8 week project..Each stipend will be administered in two payments, the first being a month after you start your research and the second after you have fulfilled the requirements at the end of your project.
 They will be distributed by Direct Deposit